 where dealing with a disposal by a legatee, details of the interest or holding acquired by the personal representatives (where this information is available to the legatee).

 The guidance in CG32260+ includes telephone numbers of offices to contact with an enquiry as to whether the value of an asset has been ascertained.
 Unfortunately it is not always possible to say with certainty which office will have the information.
-In general the information will be held by the office of Specialist PT-Trusts and Estates (IHT)/SAV in the country where the probate etc is obtained.
+In general the information will be held by the office of HMRC -Trusts and Estates (IHT)/SAV in the country where the probate etc is obtained.